 About the Author: Olga Ismail is a retirement plan consultant in the Ft.
 Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 For more information, call (954) 712-8888 or email email@example.com.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 Olga Ismail is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
-Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors and Accountants.
+Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.
 PWA is not a registered broker/dealer and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
+material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of PWA and not necessarily those of Raymond James.
 You should discuss any tax or legal matters with the appropriate professional.
 The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.

 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Diversification and asset allocation do not ensure a profit or protect against a loss.
 Future investment performance cannot be guaranteed.